-- k) Securitisations within the meaning of Section 4 No. 2 of the Management Regulations must not be acquired. - I) The Management Company may also use techniques and instruments for the purpose of efficient portfolio management (including transactions entered into for hedging purposes) (in accordance with Sections 8 and the following of the Management Regulations and the explanations in the sales prospectus under "The Use of Techniques and Instruments and Special Risks Associated with such Use").
-Currency derivatives may only be used for hedging purposes. - m) The conclusion of securities repurchase transactions and securities reverse repurchase transactions in accordance with Sections 9 and 10 of the Management Regulations is not permitted. - 2.
-When selecting the assets to be acquired for the Fund, the following selection principles and exclusion criteria based on the SRI Strategy are taken into account by the Fund Management: - a) The Fund's assets are invested in assets that are subject to or meet the social, environmental, business conduct and governance characteristics of the SRI Strategy.
-Min.
-70% of the Fund's portfolio is assessed using an SRI rating.
-In this respect, the portfolio does not include derivatives that do not have a SRI rating, or assets that by their nature do not have an SRI rating (e.g. cash and deposits).
+- 2. When selecting the assets to be acquired for the Fund, the following selection principles and exclusion criteria based on the SRI Strategy are taken into account by the Fund Management: - a) The Fund invests in assets that are subject to or meet the social, environmental, business conduct and governance characteristics of the SRI Strategy.
+At least 70% of the Fund's portfolio is assessed using an SRI rating.
+In this respect, the portfolio does not include derivatives that do not have an SRI rating, or assets that by their nature do not have an SRI rating (e.g. cash and deposits).
 The pre-contractual information in the annex to this sales prospectus describes all relevant information regarding the scope, details and requirements of the strategy, as well as the exclusion criteria applied. - b) The Fund applies minimum exclusion criteria and does not invest directly in securities of: - Companies that, as a result of following problematic practices in the areas of human rights, labour rights, the environment and corruption, seriously violate principles and guidelines such as the principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles for Economic Affairs and Human Rights. - Companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus and nuclear weapons). - Companies that generate more than 10% of their revenue from weapons, military equipment and services. - Companies that generate more than 10% of their revenue from coal for power stations. - Utility companies that generate more than 20% of their revenue from coal. - Companies involved in the production of tobacco and companies that generate more than 5% of their revenue from the sale of tobacco.